essjay05/WDI-SM-62_P4-Capstone/client/README.md

 #####Setting up the functionality:
 1. Used map to iterate through the all the users projects' in my database to show the projects and their data in the Projects section of the Users' page.[Screencapture of forEach code on hike list page](https://i.imgur.com/6WwNmeE.png).
-2. Used a map to iterate through the all the users in my database to render a component with their name, location, job title, and link to their respective pages.[Screencapture of forEach code on hike list page](https://i.imgur.com/4N8nhYr.png).
+2. Used map to iterate through the all the users in my database to render a component[Screencapture of User Info component](https://i.imgur.com/rkeXJq5.png) with their name, location, job title, and link to their respective pages as well as the Users Index page as a list.[Screencapture of map code on users' list page](https://i.imgur.com/8gWrLOU.png).
 3. Upon signing in the User is led to the All Users page to see a list of all users in the database.
 4. When clicking on their own page, they are led to seeing their resume as well as link to add projects to their portfolio.
-5. When the project is added/generated a button also generates with the component with the option to delete the project.
+5. When the project is added/generated a button also generates with the component with the option to delete the project.[Screencapture of code for Project card](https://i.imgur.com/gEX6zu4.png)
 6. The edit user page enables the user to edit all their user login info as well as their resume info.

 #####Pushed to Heroku: